||MWF 8:00-8:50, DSC 110|

 NOTE: Do not be surprised or disappointed that some problems do not have easy or obvious solutions.

 You may have to think deeply and try several things before discovering a solution.

 If you encounter a difficult problem, please don't give up.
 Struggling with

 a problem is the only way to really learn mathematics.
 Please come by my office to ask for help if you are stuck.

 ||You are expected to attend every class period, work diligently, and interact productively with your classmates.

 - When you must be absent, get notes from a classmate.

 You are responsible for all course material, as well as any in-class assignments that may be given.

-- Make arrangements with me if you have an excused absence, and miss a quiz or graded assignment.
+- Make arrangements with me if you have an excused absence, and miss a quiz or deadline.